-3.24 Table 3.2 shows there is a total of just over 238 Ha of employment floorspace in the district.
-This includes just less than 21 Ha of employment space that is currently

-- identified as not developed.
-Thus the total developed employment space is estimated at 217 Ha based on the finding of the ELR 201720. - 3.25 The individual sites making up the undeveloped 21 Ha were assessed as part of the Housing and Employment Land Availability Assessment (HELAA) 2017 see chapter 6 for assessment findings.
+- 3.24 Table 3.2 shows there is a total of just over 243 Ha of employment floorspace in the district on Key and General employment sites.
+This includes just less than 21 Ha of employment space that is currently identified as not developed.
+Thus the total developed employment space is estimated at 222 Ha based on the finding of the ELR 201720. - 3.25 The individual sites within the remaining 21 ha that are over the HELAA size threshold of 0.25 ha, that have since not gained planning permission for an alternative use have been assessed as part of the HELAA.
+These sites contribute to a total 11.5 ha of employment land, sites below the 0.25 ha threshold although they do not contribute to the employment land supply provide a further vacant plots for either new or existing businesses to expand into.